 6.37.1 Introduction

 This solution addresses the Key Issue #3 in the perspective of supporting per slice data rate limitation for a UE.
+The solution describes slice data rate control mechanism by either SMF or PCF.
+Which NF (SMF or PCF) performs slice data rate control is up to operator policy.

 6.37.2 High-level Description